open-minded13/veggy/README.md

 The hardware components are enclosed in a 3D-printed prototype of a spinning rabbit on top of the food tray.
 The load cell measures the weight of the vegetables before and after eating, the camera takes pictures of the food residuals, the servo motor rotates the rabbit according to the task completion, and the push button starts and stops the eating task.
 The Raspberry Pi code is written in Python.

-The code can be found in the "veggy's main program running on Raspberry Pi" folder.
+The code can be found in the "[**veggy's main program running on Raspberry Pi**](https://github.com/open-minded13/2023_veggy/tree/main/veggy's%20main%20program%20running%20on%20Raspberry%20Pi/veggy)" folder.

 ## Software